Last updated - March 23, 2018

 Discounts make your customers really happy and motivated to shop.
 It is a highly-recommended way to create a buzz around your store.
 You can offer discounts at many different levels.
 Let’s look into a few here.

-WooCommerce allows product-level discounts in the Product Data meta box, while adding a new product.
+WooCommerce allows product-level discounts in the Product Data meta box while adding a new product.
 You can set the sale price for a product in the specified field, similar to how you enter the regular price of the product.
 You can also schedule the time period in which the sale price is applicable.
 The screenshot below should give you a decent idea about this setting.

 Discounts through coupons is a sure-shot way to please your customers.
 WooCommerce has powerful options to create different coupons.
 You can understand more about adding coupons from our article on the topic.

 One easy way to start with coupons is to create one for the entire order.
 For example, a 20% discount on your total order amount (most of the time excluding taxes and shipping charges).
-Many customers prefer simple offers where they don’t need to struggle to reach minimum order limits, or rewarding product combinations.
+Many customers prefer simple offers where they don’t need to struggle to reach minimum order limits or rewarding product combinations.

-Another recommended aspect in this scenario is to display the coupon code on your website.
+Another recommended aspect of this scenario is to display the coupon code on your website.
 That way you can prevent customers going away from your website hunting for the coupon code.
 This happens often when customers see a field to enter the coupon code while checking out, and they don’t have the code.
 That ‘missing out on a good offer’ feeling of the customer may affect your store badly.

 Cart discounts are a good way to gently push customers to spend a little more than what they actually would.
 This is different from order discounts as there are conditional clauses associated with cart discounts.
 For customers to avail the discount, you can fix a minimum spend and maximum spend on an order.
 As a result, in lower order amounts, you push the customers to spend slightly more than they intend to.
-Similarly in higher order amounts, the maximum spend limit will not let the discount eat into your margins.
+Similarly, in higher order amounts, the maximum spend limit will not let the discount eat into your margins.

 WooCommerce allows you to create discounts for a specific category as well.
 You can simply choose a category to offer a fixed rate or percentage discount.
 In similar fashion, you can exclude a certain category from a store-wide discount too.

 Offering a personalized discount to a select few is a great idea to boost your sales.
 You can restrict a particular coupon code to be used only by specific customers.
-You can set this by including the chosen email ids in the email restrictions field.
+You can set this by including the chosen email IDs in the email restrictions field.
 One advantage of setting email restrictions for coupons is that only those specific email ids can avail the discount.

 You can also set discounts when you want to encourage bulk purchase on your store.
 For example, you can offer a percentage discount for orders containing more than a certain number of items from your store.
 You can make use of a plugin like Dynamic Pricing and Discounts for WooCommerce to set up a bulk discount.